Loading...

 3. Employee satisfaction rate

 Employee satisfaction rate is one of the top retention metrics, and for a good reason.
-Your employee net promoter score (eNPS) can tell you a lot about your organization’s current landscape, how satisfied people feel with your company, and what percentage of staff may be at risk of leaving.
+Your employee net promoter score (eNPS) can tell you a lot about your organization’s current landscape, how satisfied people feel with your company, and what percentage of staff may be at risk of leaving — contributing to high rates of turnover and attrition.

 eNPS surveys focus on one question that employees anonymously rank on a scale of 0 to 10: “How likely are you to recommend us as a place to work?”